 - The firearm was obtained under an illegal search or seizure.

 - The offender did not know they had possession of the firearm (e.g., someone planted it or left it on their property).

 - There is not enough evidence to prove the defendant is addicted to the controlled substance they use (in cases of medical marijuana users).

 - There is a lack of evidence to prove the offender possessed a firearm.

 Find out more about gun laws in Nevada and felony possession of a firearm in Nevada by reading more here.

 Call Us for a Medical Marijuana and Firearm Possession Case

-The legal team at De Castroverde Criminal & Immigration Lawyers understands the complexities involving medical marijuana and gun laws in Nevada.
+De Castroverde Criminal & Immigration Lawyers’s legal team understands the complexities of medical marijuana and gun laws in Nevada.
 If you or a loved one is facing firearm possession charges and you or your loved one uses medical marijuana, our Nevada criminal defense lawyer can review your situation and advise you of your legal options.

 Call us today for a free, confidential consultation.
 We can answer your questions as you determine your next steps.
 The sooner you reach out to us, the sooner we can get to work for you.